alexcasper/dbExpress/readme.md

 We run ```npm install express```, again in the terminal, to install the express module.
 This will change **package.json** and produce a **package-lock.json**.

 We create a new file called **index.js** either with the new file option or through doing ```touch index.js``` on the terminal.
 This will act as the basis of our server.
 In that we include the line ```var express = require('express')``` to pull express into our server code.

+We then define app as the result of calling express as a function.
+This is because Express is designed to operate as a function that spits out an application for you to use. ```var app = express()``` should work.